MichurinDev/ToSquareImages/README.md

 ## Before using
 Before using it, you need to install the libraries from the *requirements.txt* file.<br>
-You can do this with the `pip install -r command requirements.txt`
+You can do this with the `pip install -r requirements.txt`

 ## How to Use
 1) Place the .py file in the same or higher directory regarding the processed images